Yzeeyd/Chat-Assistant-for-Students/README.md

 ## University Documents

 Place PDF files (regulations, student charter, code of conduct) inside the `doc/` folder.
 The university rules agent reads and searches them automatically — no database seeding required.

----

-## Notes

-- Default database is SQLite — no MySQL setup needed to get started
-- Add classroom photos to `uploads/rooms/` (filename should match room text, e.g. `046-1-13.jpg`)
-- The chat is grounded through tools to prevent hallucination on saved student data
-- To switch to MySQL: update `DATABASE_URL` in `.env` to a MySQL connection string